yfguo91/yfguo91.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I work at X Lab as a research scientist now, leading the neuromorphic computing team and doing some fundamental neuromorphic computing-related research and engineering project.
+I work at S Lab as a research scientist now, leading the neuromorphic computing team and doing some fundamental neuromorphic computing-related research and engineering project.
 We are hiring researchers, engineers, and interns to work on neuromorphic computing, network compression, object detection, SLAM, path navigation and robtics.
 If interested, feel free to email me at yfguo@pku.edu.cn.

 My research interest includes computer vision and computational mechanics.
 I have published more than 10 papers at the top international AI conferences and Mathematics & Mechanics journals.
 <!--